Protect your Ideas and Identity

 Once the objections have been overcome, or if there are no objections, the applicant will be informed of the acceptance of the application for registration and the acceptance will be published for public information in the Trade Marks Journal.
 Any interested party may oppose the registration of the mark within two months of the publication.

-If the opposition to the registration is resolved in favour of the applicant, or if there are no opposition, the trade mark will be registered and a registration certificate will be issued.
+If the opposition to the registration is resolved in favour of the applicant, or if there is no opposition, the trademark will be registered and a registration certificate will be issued.

 *Source of information: Intellectual Property Office of Singapore.